 Staff recommends an aggressive near-term funding solution to help close this gap.
 Staff will also consider land use, housing policies, and Sustainable Community Strategies as they relate to ZEV infrastructure investments.
-To help achieve this adoption, the CEC proposes allocating \$30.2 million for light-duty electric vehicle charging infrastructure for FY 2021-2022.
-The buildout of EV infrastructure can create much needed jobs and support economic development in response to COVID-19 while narrowing the EVSE gap.
+To help achieve this adoption, the CEC proposes allocating \$30.1 million in Clean Transportation Program funding and \$258 million in general funds for light-duty electric vehicle charging infrastructure for FY 2021-2022.
+These funding allocations will provide the buildout of EV infrastructure that can create much-needed jobs and support economic development in response to COVID-19 while narrowing the EVSE gap.